Feng Zicai: After Taiping

+In 1865, he went to Luoding and Xinyi in western Guangdong to suppress Taiping loyalists.
+Two months later, he moved to Guizhou to help suppress the Qian Rebellion, capturing Quanming (全茗) and Ganxu (感墟).
 In 1867, he established his base of command in Nanning where he worked to fight bandits, rebels, the Hmong and other groups threatening the Qing Empire in south China and northern Vietnam.